kevinxie4c/AMASS-ID/README.md

 ## Build

-The default build process use python library in the current environment.
+The default building process uses python library in the current environment.
 See `CMakeLists.txt` if you want to use system python.
 To build the binaries, do
 ```
 cmake .
 make